Florence to Rome - Self Guided

 Recommended

 Available for this tour is an app that can be downloaded to your smartphone (Apple or Android).
-You can request the GPX tracks by email which you can then upload into your device.
+You can request the GPX tracks by email, which you can then upload to your device.
 The maps are available in offline mode to avoid data charges.
-Just ask us for a helpful PDF file with step-by-step instructions from downloading the app, to uploading the GPX tracks and hotel lists.
+Just ask us for a helpful PDF file with step-by-step instructions from downloading the app to uploading the GPX tracks and hotel lists.

 Important to know